dret/servmeta/format.md

 TK:(what about two hops?)

 ### Link Properties
-The `links` property is an object with pairs of relationship type (RFC5988 compliant) and an array of URI strings.
+The `links` property is OPTIONAL.
+If it appears, it MUST be an object with pairs of relationship type (RFC5988 compliant) and an array of URI strings.

 For example: